NCIEVS/evsrestapi-client-SDK/README.md

 - Get maps by mapset code
 - Get replacement concepts for an inactive concept code
 - Get replacement concepts for a list of inactive concept codes
-- Get concepts by SPARQL code without prefix
-- Get concepts by SPARQL code with prefix
 - Get SPARQL bindings from query

 All of the tutorials use an environment variable for the API URL of the deployment: